nicoschuele/railsbricks/README.md

 In order to use RailsBricks, you need the following:

 * A nix-based OS.
-That can be any flavour of Linux or OS X. **RailsBricks may run on Windows but it was not extensively tested**.
-Still, reports say it runs fine.
+That can be any flavour of Linux or OS X. **RailsBricks doesn't run on Windows** *(and there are currently no plans to make it run on Windows)*.
 * Ruby (version 2.0+)
 * Some knowledge of Rails (!)